magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

    Like other login methods, Guest Login requires users to verify that they are over 18.
 Users who fail to verify their age will be unable to log in.

 3. **Similarities with Standard Login**
    The Guest Login process follows a structure similar to the standard login flow.
-However, it simplifies the login request by omitting user-specific credentials and relying only on the user’s device and tenant information.
+However, it simplifies the login request by omitting user-specific credentials and relying only on the user's device and tenant information.

-Here’s a simplified example of how CSP handles Guest Login:
+Here's a simplified example of how CSP handles Guest Login:

 ```
 // Construct Guest Login request